dbca-wa/docker-scripts-dev/vscode/README.md

       [...]
 ```

-Add the following configuration to `launch.json`:
+Add the following configuration to `launch.json`, or copy the file from this repository's `.vscode` directory:

 ```
 {